 - Very Quick And Easy To Use – Set up most of your basic legal pages in around 3 minutes with a few clicks of the mouse.

-- Additional Features – New plugin features get added when new versions are released.
+- New Features – New plugin features get added when new versions are released.

 (WP Legal Pages Plugin For WordPress – Legal Pages Menu)

-(WordPress Legal Pages Plugin For WordPress – Settings)
+(WP Legal Pages Plugin – Settings)

-The plugin gives you the option to create legal pages for different types of websites, such as business websites with products, review websites, AdSense sites, etc …
+With WPLegal Pages, you can easily create legal pages for different types of sites, such as business websites, review sites, e-commerce sites, etc …

-Select from various pre-configured legal templates …
+Select from several pre-configured legal templates …

-(WP Legal Pages Plugin For WordPress – Legal Templates)
+(WordPress Legal Pages Plugin For WordPress – Legal Templates)

 Legal page templates include: